Carol Gilligan: Criticism

 Her ethics of care have been criticized by other feminist scholars such as Jaclyn Friedman, who argues that the different ethics of women and men are in fact a result of societal expectations.
 Since society expects women and men to think differently about ethics, women and men as a result do present differences.
 The different modes of reasoning are therefore a socially constructed dichotomy simply reproducing itself through our expectations of how women and men act.
 Christina Hoff Sommers argued that Gilligan's research is ill-founded and that no evidence exists to support her conclusion.

 Dennis M. Senchuk makes a different critique of Gilligan's work, saying she uses hypothetical dilemmas in her theory.
 Senchuk thinks that Gilligan is unwilling to agree to Kohlberg's ideas because she does not agree with the reasoning on males, resulting in the exaggeration of the differences between males and females.
 Senchuk also notes the similarities between Gilligan's theory and Schopenhauer's misogyny.
 He recommends that her theory should be "extended - by the imagination - beyond the here and now" and not be restricted to the current network of personal relationships.

-Gilligan's theory in research

-Despite some criticisms of Gilligan's work, recent research has backed up Gilligan's theory in a business study.
-Although the two moral orientations understood the different gender's perspectives, each gender was unable to comfortably adopt the other's approach.